oktadev/id-assertion-authz-node-example/README.md

 **Highly Recommended:**

-- **Run in [GitHub Codespaces](https://github.com/features/codespaces) for the fastest, zero-install developer experience.**

-  - Just click "Code" → "Create codespace on main" in the GitHub UI and your environment will be ready in minutes.
+- **Run in GitHub Codespaces** - Just click "Code" → "Create codespace on main" in the GitHub UI and your environment will be ready in minutes.

   ![Codespaces Screenshot](images/codespace.png)